smith-chem-wisc/FlashLFQ/README.md

 **Input requirements:**
 - Tab-separated text file of [MS/MS identifications](https://github.com/smith-chem-wisc/FlashLFQ/wiki/Identification-Input-Formats) (.tsv, .psmtsv., .txt)
 - One or more bottom-up mass spectra files.
 Supported formats are .raw or .mzML file formats on Windows, or .mzML format on Linux/OSX.
 You can convert other formats to .mzML using [MSConvert](https://github.com/smith-chem-wisc/FlashLFQ/wiki/Converting-spectral-data-files-with-MSConvert).

-## Getting Started
-To get started using FlashLFQ, walk through the [vignette](https://github.com/smith-chem-wisc/FlashLFQ/wiki/Vignettes).
-If you want to learn more about how FlashLFQ works, you can browse the [Wiki](https://github.com/smith-chem-wisc/FlashLFQ/wiki).

 ## Download
 To download the latest standalone version of FlashLFQ, go [here](https://github.com/smith-chem-wisc/FlashLFQ/releases/latest).
 Click the FlashLFQ.zip file and extract the contents to a desired location on your computer.